 This pie is delicious on its own, but it's also great served with a scoop of vanilla ice cream or a dollop of whipped cream.

-Yes, you can replace the sour cherries with other fruits like blueberries, apples, or peaches.
-Just keep in mind that the cooking time and sugar content may need to be adjusted depending on the fruit.
+You can replace the sour cherries with other fruits like blueberries, apples, or peaches.
+Just remember that the cooking time and sugar content may need to be adjusted depending on the fruit.

 Storage

-The pie will keep in the refrigerator for up to 4-5 days.
-To serve, you can enjoy it cold, let it come to room temperature, or warm it slightly in the oven.
+After completely cooling the pie, store it in the refrigerator for up to 4-5 days.
+You can enjoy it cold, at room temperature, or warm slightly in the microwave/oven.

-Unbaked pie: You can prepare the pie and freeze it uncooked.
+You can prepare the pie and freeze it uncooked.
 Just wrap it in aluminum foil and place it in the freezer.
+If stored correctly, it could last about three months.
+When you decide to use it, you can bake it normally.
+Do not thaw before.
+Baked pies can be frozen for up to three months.

 📖 Recipe